testgram/docs.testgram.ai/docs/simulation/simulate.md

 # Launching a Simulation

-Simulations are where Players run the paths they were [trained](train) to execute.
+Simulations are where Players run through their checkpoints (/player/checkpoints).

 ## Start a Simulation
 You can start a simulation by running: